aldebaran/libqi/doc/architecture.rst

 ============

 Goals:
- - solid in the long term
+ - solid/stable in the long term
- - unified architecture for naoqi and choregraphe
+ - unified architecture for NAOqi and Choregraphe
- - APIs that can be maitained for a long time
+ - APIs that can be maintained for a long time
+ - general enough to allow high level construct we dont need at the moment
+ - fast prototyping: separated components (classes, widgets, ...)

+High level goals:
+ - be connected (to smartphone, tablet, computer, ... from everywhere)
+ - be generic : basic bulding block could be used everywhere
+ - be reusable : support NAO, Romeo, whatever...
+ - be smart
+ - be secure

 Communications
 --------------

-Multiples communications vectors:
 Multiple way to connect to the robot:

  - secure : default local network connection.
 Choregraphe, etc...